RossMeikleham/PlutoBoy/README.md

 - Clang compiler

 ### How To Build:
-- Navigate to the project build/Unix folder.
+- Navigate to the project `build/Unix` folder.
 - Enter the command `./scons`

+## OSX

+### Required: (All these can be easily installed using the homebrew package manager)

+- SDL 1.2 libraries
+- XCode + XCode Command Line tools
+- Scons

+### How To Build:
+-- Same as for Linux, navigate to the project `build/Unix` folder and enter the command `./scons`

 ## Windows